chasmack/hummaps/README.md

 special meaning in a regular expression.
 Specifically, "." (dot), "*" (asterisk), "+" (plus), "?" (question mark), "|" (vertical bar) as well as certain less common combinations of other punctuation have special meaning.
-Fortunately most of these special characters do not appear in the descriptions or are so common ("." and "+") that including them in a search is not useful.
+Fortunately most of these special characters either do not appear in the descriptions or are so common ("." and "+") that including them in a search is not useful.